rifatcse09/pm-training-management/README.md

 ### Authentication

 The application uses JWT for authentication.
 To log in, use the `/api/login` endpoint with valid credentials.
 The response will include a token to be used for subsequent API requests.

+## Troubleshooting

+- **File Not Found Errors**: Ensure the symbolic link for storage is created using `php artisan storage:link`.
+- **Database Connection Issues**: Verify your `.env` file contains the correct database credentials.
+- **Empty Request Data**: If `PUT` requests are not sending data, ensure the frontend uses `multipart/form-data` for file uploads and the backend handles `PUT` requests correctly.

 ## License